Iyashikei: Reception

 Journalist Patrick Lum of The Guardian wrote an article on the genre titled "In Praise of Iyashikei: why we love soothing anime where nothing happens" commending the genre.
 In it, he explained that even if works in this genre can be considered "boring" where not much happens in them in regards to plot, they have an appeal where it's simply cozy.
 The fact that nothing much in them other than wholesome activity could make a rather comforting watch from their point of view.
-He even recommended a few anime, such as My Neighbor Totoro.
+Lum recommended My Neighbor Totoro as an example of the genre.